 YCC’s mission is to foster greater participation among Cambodian youth and strengthen their capacity to be an informed and influential voice in the development of Cambodian society.

-- Advocacy and Networking Program is to foster greater participation by youth in the democratic process and press elected officials to address issues of concern to Cambodia’s youth.
-The main activities focus on 1.
-Youth Networks Capacity Building YCC has been recruiting active ADS participants to be YCC youth networks.
-YCC has structured its youth networks on commune based in order to activate them to take the greater participation to address local youth concerns and to improve good governance practices in their respective communes.
-Having been trained under ADS program, youth networks have been participating in various local events such as submitting petitions letters on certain local youth issues to elected officials (commune councilors) and local authorities, participating in commune council monthly public meetings as well as in other events initiated by local institutions.
+Youth Council of Cambodia has been recruiting active Advanced Democracy Seminar participants to get involved in YCC youth networks.
+YCC has structured its youth networks on commune based to activate them to take on greater participation in addressing the local youth concerns and improving good governance practices in their respective communes.
+Having been trained under ADS program, youth networks have been participating in various local events, such as submitting petitions letters on certain local youth issues to elected officials (commune councilors) and local authorities, participating in commune council monthly public meetings, as well as in other events initiated by local institutions.
 In any cases that the important legislation or government decisions impacting youth and democracy in Cambodia are being debated, YCC will mobilize youth activists, cultivated through its trainings and membership networks, to get involved with such a debate.
-YCC uses grassroots lobbying techniques, including letter writing campaigns and face to face meetings in order to deal and lobby with relevant stakeholders.
-To make its youth network members performing their roles and responsibilities in more effective way, YCC plans to organize three different workshops for each target provinces to build capacity of youth network members.
-Through workshops, youth network members will be able to get new working knowledge, experience, practical skill, and information related to their roles and responsibilities from distinguish guest speakers and trainers.
+YCC uses grassroots lobbying techniques, including letter writing campaigns and face to face meetings to communicate with relevant stakeholders.
+To make its youth network members performing their roles and responsibilities in more effective ways, YCC organizes three different workshops for each target province to build capacity of its youth network members.
+Through these workshops, youth network members will be able to get new working knowledge, experience, practical skills, and information related to their roles and responsibilities from distinguished guest speakers and trainers.

-- Research and Development Program is to havin enlarged a greater amount of youth group access to information for registering their name to vote in Commune Council Election 2017 and National Election 2018 where youth are well informed, which will in turn provide Cambodia with a more democratic society and ensuring vital, positive societal change and to advocate with decision makers, NCDD, ministry of education, youth and sport to reinforce the national youth policy, social accountability and D&D reform.
-Empower women and youth to advocate for improvement on the allocation and use of budgets and the delivery of local public services.
-Through:
+YCC has become a part of a greater plan to increase the amount of youth groups who have access to information to register to vote in the Commune Council Election 2017 and National Election 2018.
+We believe that when youth are well informed, it will provide Cambodia with a more democratic society that will result in a positive societal change.
+We encourage youth to communicate with decision makers, NCDD, the Ministry of Education, to reinforce the national youth policy, social accountability and D&D reform.